mattsouth/xnat-modules/README.md

 ## XNAT Noregister

-This module overrides the user registration and forgotten password pages for when you've connected your XNAT instance to a read-only LDAP authentication source.
+This module overrides the user registration and forgotten password pages for when you've connected your XNAT instance to a read-only authentication source.

-Changing the properties in xnat-noregister/src/conf/noregister-config.properties before building the module will allow you to customise it to your needs.
+Note that I havent used a conf file here because, for some reason, the $site.getProperty function doesnt work in the ForgotLogin template so you'll have to manually override the signup and forgoruserpassword action urls to customise this module.